Wrattens Forest, Queensland: Geography

 The terrain is mountainous and is part of the Coastal Range with Mount Mia at at a height of 614 m.

 The entire locality is a protected area.
 Most of it is within the Wrattens National Park, but some areas are in within the Wrattens Conservation Park, the Wrattens State Forest and the Wrattens Resources Reserve.
 There is no private land use.

 History

 The locality was named after forest overseer Bill Wratten, who worked at state forests at Cherbourg and Wondai.

+Barambah Environmental Education Centre was established in 1962/63 on a greenfield site as A Flat Forest Station.
+The Department of Education acquired the site in 1977 and named it the Mary River Field Study Centre.
+Facilities at the Centre in 1977 were very basic with an office, a corrugated iron walled dining room with an open fireplace for cooking meals and three wooden sleeping quarters.
+There were no gardens and only a few trees in the centre grounds.
+In 1980, the centre was renamed the Barambah Field Study Centre and, in 1988, it was renamed the Barambah Environmental Education Centre.
+In the 1990s, the old school building at Gallangowan (now neighbouring Manumbar) was moved to the centre and is used as the office and staff room.
+By 2019, the centre had native gardens with an extensive plant nursery, with three hot houses and a large fenced hardening area.

 To mark World Environment Day on 5 June 2009, Queensland Minister for Climate Change and Sustainability, Kate Jones, announced the establishment of the Wrattens National Park, consisting of 20,869 ha which was formerly part of Wrattens State Forest.
 A new Wrattens Conservation Park was also established surrounding the Barambah Environmental Education Centre.